 Fen-phen is the common name of a combination of two drugs: fenfluramine (fen) and phentermine (phen).
 A similar drug "dexfen-phen" is a combination of dexfenfluramine and phentermine.
 Both fenfluramine and phentermine were approved by the FDA as appetite suppressing drugs for short-term weight loss for obese people.
 Dexfenfluramine was the first appetite-suppressing drug for long-term obesity treatment.
 The FDA approved phentermine in 1959, fenfluramine in 1973, and dexfenfluramine (Redux) in 1996.

 In the 1990s, some doctors prescribed fenfluramine or dexfenfluramine in combination with phentermine for long-term use in weight loss or diet programs, often for non-obese individuals.
 Prescribing drugs for use in ways other than what was approved by the FDA is called "off-label use."
 No research or studies were submitted to the FDA demonstrating either the safety or effectiveness of fen-phen or in other combos, so no combo was approved by the FDA.

 For more information, see the Fen-Phen FAQs.

 Fenfluramine and Dexfenfluramine: Withdrawal from Market

+The FDA request for withdrawal of these diet pills from the market came after users of fen-phen had echocardiogram testing done that suggested fenfluramine and dexfenfluramine were the likely cause of heart valve problems.
 On September 15, 1997, FDA recommended that patients using either of these products stop taking them, and advised patients to contact their doctors to discuss their treatment.

 Studies Reveal Heart Valve Problems